 Connect With Us

 Sever’s Disease

-Sever's disease, also known as calcaneal apophysitis, is a medical condition that causes heel pain in children’s feet while they’re growing.
-Sever's disease occurs most commonly in boys and girls between the ages of 8 and 14.
+Sever’s disease is also known as calcaneal apophysitis, which is a medical condition that causes heel pain I none or both feet.
+The disease is known to affect children between the ages of 8 and 14.

-Sever's disease occurs when the child’s growth plate, or the calcaneal epiphysis, an area attached to the Achilles tendon, is injured or when the muscles and tendons of the growing foot do not keep pace with bone growth.
-The result is constant pain experienced at the back of the heel and the inability to put any weight on the heel.
-This forces the child to bear weight on their toes while walking.
-When a toe gait develops, the child must change the way they walk to avoid placing weight on the painful heel.
-If this is not properly addressed, this can lead to further developmental problems.
+Sever’s disease occurs when part of the child’s heel known as the growth plate (calcaneal epiphysis) is attached to the Achilles tendon.
+This area can suffer injury when the muscles and tendons of the growing foot do not keep pace with bone growth.
+Therefore, the constant pain which one experiences at the back of the heel will make the child unable to put any weight on the heel.
+The child is then forced to walk on their toes.

+Connect With Us